vincenzooo/pyXsurf/README.rst

 constantly adding functions when I find they are needed during my daily work.

 I have tried the installation on a few computers and it worked smoothly by `setup.py`.
-You are very welcome to help signaling any problem or missing information, please see `Contributing`_ below.
+You are very welcome to help signaling any problem or missing information, please see :ref:`Contributing` below.

 If everything worked well with the installation, there are a decent number of tutorial and examples, but they are quite scattered around in